medo64/VhdAttach/BUILD.md

 ### Building Project ###

-First step would be to get current version of code from BitBucket.
+First step would be to get current version of code from [GitHub](https://github.com/medo64/vhdattach).

 After that you can download and install required tools.